Advanced Settings

 default behavior normally works well.
 However, if your mount has

-very high periodic error or you are dealing with very bad seeing
+very high periodic error, very large Dec backlash, or you are dealing with very bad seeing

 conditions, you may want to force the RA and Declination angles to be